arduino/help-center-content/content/Hardware Support/Opta/Recover-an-Arduino-Opta-with-read-only-flash-memory.md

    * In Cloud Editor, open the [Sketches tab](https://app.arduino.cc/sketches) and click on the **Create** button in the top-right corner.
 Select **Import local file** in the dropdown menu and import `unlockOptaNORFlash.ino`.

 1. Connect your Opta to your computer and select it in the editor.
+If your Opta does not appear on a port, press the **RESET** button twice in quick succession.

 1. ![Upload button](img/symbol_upload2.png) **Upload** the sketch.